Santa Ana

 History

 The Santa Ana project covers a significant part of the Mariquita District where mining records date to at least 1585.
 Historically, the region is famous for producing native gold from unconsolidated sediments and underground mines.
-Following the Spanish Conquest, more formal mining commenced, with extraction of gold and more importantly, silver specifically around the town of Falan to the North.
+Following the Spanish Conquest, more formal mining commenced, with extraction of gold and, more importantly, silver specifically around the town of Falan to the north.

 Geology

 Quartz veins with variable amounts of carbonates containing sphalerite, galena, pyrite and silver sulfosalts conform the mineral deposits of Santa Ana.
 The veins dip either at low or high angle and have predominant strikes of NNE-SSW, NE-SW and NW-SE.
-Known structures can run for more than 2 km and host high-grade silver-gold shoots with some credits of lead and zinc.
+Known structures can run for more than 2 km and host high-grade silver-gold shoots with some minor credits of lead and zinc.
 The host lithology is competent green or black schists of the Cajamarca Formation; the same metamorphic belt that hosts porphyry mineralization at La Colosa approximately 80 km SSW.

 Exploration